Written by: Mike Eyal

-Some advanced information about Chocobo Lure Materia.
-A rank 3 (3 stars) Chocobo Lure Materia doubles your chances of encountering a Chocobo over a 1-star Materia.
+Addition information regarding the Chocobo Lure Materia: A rank 3 (3 stars) Chocobo Lure Materia doubles your chances of encountering a Chocobo over a 1-star Materia.
 (Rank 4/mastered is the same as rank 3).
 So it is highly suggested you level up your Chocobo Lure Materia before proceeding to catching Chocobos.
 Additionally, equipping two Chocobo Lure Materia (both at rank 3 or mastered) will once more double your chances of encountering a Chocobo over a single rank 3 Materia.

-Some advanced information about the Greens used to catch a Chocobo.
-The Chocobo Farm sells all kinds of greens, some are cheap and some are not.
+Addition information regarding the Greens used to catch a Chocobo: The Chocobo Farm sells all kinds of greens, some are cheap and some are not.
 While the cheap ones usually have the same effect as the expensive ones (preventing the Chocobo from fleeing in the battle), the cheapest one (Gyshal greens) will only keep the Chocobo occupied for a couple of turns, while the expensive ones (Reagan Greens) can keep him there for up to 8 turns.
-It is best to use something in the middle, I prefer Curiel Greens which seem to hold him for about 5 turns (plenty of time to kill all the enemies around the Chocobo).
+If short on cash, Curiel Greens should hold the Chocobo long enough for you to finish off the rest of the enemies.

 A ‘Chocobo Type’ determines the potential of your Chocobo, in terms of speed, stamina, etc. These stats are important for Chocobo racing (covered further below).
-There are 8 different types of Chocobos to be caught, the better the type, the better the Chocobo.
+There are 8 different types of Chocobos that can be caught, the higher the rank, the better potential your Chocobo will have.
 In order to see the type of the Chocobo you’ve just caught, go to the Chocobo Farm (the house on the right), speak to Choco Billy and select “Moving Chocobos”.
 He’ll rate the Chocobo that you’ve caught and determine his type according to this table:

 |Chocobo Type||Choco Billy’s Description|